Meet Jocelyn Dick, Multi-Generational Tseshaht Fisher

 “Dad taught me that you never take more than you need.
 That’s the right way to live in a relationship with all our relatives.”

 I nodded in agreement and we talked about this idea for a while.
 How I see this a lot in business.
 That, like the Lorax, some people keep “biggering and biggering” their companies just for the sake of growth.
 For status.
 To appease investors and shareholders.
 And that I don’t want to live like that either.
-The purpose of Skipper Otto is to connect communities of people around a shared vision for a just and equitable seafood system.
+The purpose of Skipper Otto is to connect communities of people around a shared vision for a just, equitable, and sustainable seafood system.
 And by focussing on a vision for a sustainable, fair, and fulfilling way of life, everyone in our community — members, Skipper Otto staff, fishing families, community partners, shoreside businesses, and even governments — are co-creators in that vision.
 That sometimes growth is organic and natural and helps achieve that vision.
 But that sometimes bigger, faster, more, more, more isn’t the way to fulfill it.
 She smiled and nodded, put an arm around my shoulders, and looked up into the blinding light of the late-afternoon sky.
 “Look,” she said.
 “Eagles.”

 She explained that whenever she saw eagles, she felt a connection to her dad.
 Sometimes an eagle feather would fall in her path as she was walking and that this was a sacred gift to be cherished.
 Her “second mom” — her childhood best friend’s mom — had taught her how to bead them and her kids would sometimes tease her about how many eagle feathers she’d collected.
 But it was times like this, when eagles were nearby, she knew her dad was watching over her, taking care of her.
 “See if you can get a picture,” she suggested.
 Blinded by the sun, I pointed my phone up at the sky and snapped a few photos.
 I’d take a closer look later to see what I captured.